What is notube[.]net?

 |Symptoms||Seeing advertisements not originating from the sites you are browsing.
 Intrusive pop-up ads.
 Decreased Internet browsing speed.|

-|Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware)|
+|Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware).|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-More examples of websites like notube[.]net are fetchtube[.]com, flv2mp3[.]by and y2meta[.]com.
-In most cases they use rogue advertising networks: those pages contain ads that, if clicked, redirect users to untrustworthy pages or, when used, simply open dubious websites.
+Other examples of websites similar to notube[.]net are fetchtube[.]com, flv2mp3[.]by, and y2meta[.]com.
+In most cases, they use rogue advertising networks: the pages contain ads that, if clicked, redirect users to untrustworthy sites or, when used, simply open dubious websites.

 How did adware install on my computer?

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications

 Browser notification displayed by notube[.]net:

 Instant automatic malware removal: